digiltd/oh-rtd-test/Sql-Persistence.md

 # Installation

-For installation of this persistence package please follow the same steps as if you would [[Bindings|install a binding]].
+For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).

 Additionally, place a persistence file called sql.persist in the _${openhab.home}/configuration/persistence_ folder.